www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

    > **Note**:  If this is the first time you are launching the Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the Cloud Shell pane, run the following command, replacing the &lt;TM_DNS_name&lt; placeholder with the value of the DNS name assigned to the Traffic Manager profile you identified in the previous task:
+1. In the Cloud Shell pane, run the following command, replacing the ***&lt;TM_DNS_name&gt;*** placeholder with the value of the DNS name assigned to the Traffic Manager profile you identified in the previous task:

    ```
    nslookup <TM_DNS_name>